aberHRML/metabolighteR/README.md

 remotes::install_github('wilsontom/metabolighteR')
 ```

 **metabolighteR** provides access to the Metabolights RESTful API.

+## Creating an API Key

-To get started you first need to [register](https://www.ebi.ac.uk/metabolights/newAccount) and then obtain an API Token from your **Account Settings** page.
+Some of the API methods (ie, accessing your private studies) require a personal API token.
+To generate a token you first need to [register](https://www.ebi.ac.uk/metabolights/newAccount) and then obtain an API Token from your **Account Settings** page.

-This API Token is required for the vest majority of the API calls, therefore it is a good idea to add the API token to your .Renviron (**NOTE**: *this is NOT recommended if you are using a shared workstation or a workstation where you cannot guarantee the secrecy of your API Token*).
+This API Token is **not** required for the vast majority of the API calls for querying publicly available studies.

 If you are adding the API Token to your .Renviron, you should use the following format;

+**NOTE**: *this is NOT recommended if you are using a shared workstation or a workstation where you cannot guarantee the secrecy of your API Token*

 ```r
 MTBLS_API_KEY="<your-api-token-here>"